JaxionProject/jaxion/README.md

 ## Links

 * [Code repository](https://github.com/JaxionProject/jaxion) on GitHub (this page).
-* [Documentation](https://jaxion.readthedocs.io) for up-to-date information about installing and running jaxion.
+* [Documentation](https://jaxion.readthedocs.io) for up-to-date information about installing and using jaxion.

 ## Testing

-`jaxion` is tested with `pytest`.
+Jaxion is tested with `pytest`.
 Tests are included in the `tests/` folder.

 ## Contributing

-`jaxion` welcomes community contributions of all kinds.
+Jaxion welcomes community contributions of all kinds.
 Open an issue or fork the code and submit a Pull request.
-Please check out the [Contributing Guidslines](CONTRIBUTING.md)
+Please check out the [Contributing Guidelines](CONTRIBUTING.md)

 ## Cite this repository